privacyguides/privacyguides.org/docs/passwords.en.md

     ![Psono logo](assets/img/password-management/psono.svg){ align=right }

-    **Psono** is a free and open source password manager from Germany, with a focus on password management for teams.
+    **Psono** is a free and open-source password manager from Germany, with a focus on password management for teams.
 Psono supports secure sharing of passwords, files, bookmarks, and emails.
 All secrets are protected by a master password.

     [:octicons-home-16: Homepage](https://psono.com){ .md-button .md-button--primary }
     [:octicons-eye-16:](https://psono.com/privacy-policy){ .card-link title="Privacy Policy" }